1942–43 Sheboygan Red Skins season: World Professional Basketball Tournament

 For the fifth year in a row, the Sheboygan Red Skins would participate in the annual World Professional Basketball Tournament in Chicago, which the 1943 event was held on March 15–18, 1943 and was mostly held by independently ran teams alongside the four remaining NBL teams from this season due in part to World War II.
 The Red Skins were given a first round bye alongside last year's NBL/WPBT champions in the Oshkosh All-Stars, the world famous Harlem Globetrotters, and the Washington Bears (who held players from the legendarily independent New York Renaissance all-black team) due to Sheboygan being the champions of the NBL this year.
 Unfortunately for Sheboygan, they would lose their first and only match they played in the tournament by competing against the team they had just defeated in the NBL Finals, the Fort Wayne Zollner Pistons, with a 48–40 loss.
 Fort Wayne would end up losing their semifinal match to the Oshkosh All-Stars (though beat the independent Dayton Dive Bombers in the third place game), while Oshkosh would lose the championship match to the Washington Bears (who only lost one time during their over 50 or so games played in the independent 1942–43 season they played) to have the Bears be the last independent team to win the WPBT championship in the tournament's history.
+Despite the Red Skins only playing in one game for this tournament, Buddy Jeannette would still be voted in as a member of the All-Tournament First Team for his efforts held in the one game he played in the event against the Fort Wayne Zollner Pistons.